sebastiancarlos/beachpatrol/README.md

 ## F.A.Q.

+### What’s the point?
+Isn’t Beachpatrol just a wrapper around a Playwright browser?

+True, Beachpatrol is indeed a wrapper around a Playwright-controlled browser, but it offers several value-added features:

+- **Automation Detection Evasion**: Beachpatrol carefully selects Playwright options and plugins to mirror the activity of a regular browsing, helping to avoid detection mechanisms that websites use to identify and block automated browsers.
+- **Client/Server Architecture**: `beachpatrol` launches a browser and listens on a socket.
+The separate client `beachmsg` can then be used to transmit Playwright commands to the controlled browser.
+This separation allows for greater flexibility and integration with other tools and scripts.
+- **Browser Extension**: An accompanying browser extension is designed to also communicate with the socket and send commands.
+The extension provides a user-friendly graphical interface and contextual tools.

+The aim of Beachpatrol is to take existing browser automation tools (currently designed for testing) and tweak them for everyday browsing, while also providing a UI which is both simple and power-user friendly.

 ### Why Playwright instead of Selenium?
 Why Chromium instead of Firefox?

 Initial browser launch benchmarks suggested us to prioritize the current selection: